jhvanderschee/jekyllcodex/_without-plugin/webshop.md

 [expand]

-When you do not want to use the cart, simply use these links:
+When you do not want to use the cart, simply use these links (not yet implemented):

 ```
 {% raw %}<a href="/checkout" class="buy" price="1.00" description="test">Buy</a>{% endraw %}